ARMmbed/mbed-os-5-docs/docs/intros/examples.md

 #### Security

-##### mbed TLS
+##### Arm Mbed TLS

-- [Cryptographic benchmark](https://developer.mbed.org/teams/mbed-os-examples/code/mbed-os-example-tls-benchmark/): benchmarks the various cryptographic primitives offered by mbed TLS.
+- [Cryptographic benchmark](https://developer.mbed.org/teams/mbed-os-examples/code/mbed-os-example-tls-benchmark/): benchmarks the various cryptographic primitives offered by Arm Mbed TLS.
 - [Authenticated encryption and decryption](https://developer.mbed.org/teams/mbed-os-examples/code/mbed-os-example-tls-authcrypt/): performs authenticated encryption and authenticated decryption of a buffer.
-It serves as a tutorial for the basic authenticated encryption functions of mbed TLS.
+It serves as a tutorial for the basic authenticated encryption functions of Mbed TLS.
 - [Hashing](https://developer.mbed.org/teams/mbed-os-examples/code/mbed-os-example-tls-hashing/): performs hashing of a buffer with SHA-256 using various APIs.
-It serves as a tutorial for the basic hashing APIs of mbed TLS.
+It serves as a tutorial for the basic hashing APIs of Mbed TLS.
 - [TLS client](https://developer.mbed.org/teams/mbed-os-examples/code/mbed-os-example-tls-tls-client/): downloads a file from an HTTPS server (developer.mbed.org) and looks for a specific string in that file.

-##### mbed uVisor
+##### Arm Mbed uVisor

 - [Threaded Blinky with uVisor](https://github.com/ARMmbed/mbed-os-example-uvisor-thread): an example threaded application with uVisor security.
 - [IRQ Blinky uVisor](https://github.com/ARMmbed/mbed-os-example-uvisor): an example threaded application with uVisor security and IRQ support.